hoccer/talk-deployment/README.md

 For development purposes only guard and rubocop are used.

-Any developent should be accompanied by having
+Any development should be accompanied by having

 <pre>
 $ bundle exec guard